AntonMiklushov/lang/README.md

 # What it is

-This project was made mostly for learning c++, it is slow and inefficient, but it does work.
-I would call it some kind of interpreter.
+This project was made mostly for learning c++, it is slow and inefficient, but it does work. (kind of) I would call it some kind of interpreter.
 Honestly it was much more complex task than I thought.

 # Syntax